HawaiianSpy/blipvert/README.md

 The IDE projects are for Visual Studio 2022 for Windows.
 However I have kept the core library as generic C++, so it should work under other operating systems and compilers.

+I have not done yet done any multi-threaded testing flipping the bitmaps on the fly.
+That will be for the future--hopefully a lot sooner than 4 years!

 Regards,

 Don Jordan